Vehicle inspection pit

 A vehicle inspection pit or grease pit is a pit or trench over which a vehicle can be driven and parked to be serviced from beneath.
 They are typically situated in vehicle inspection bays or garages.
 The use of a pit by a technician negates the need for a jack or winch.
 Inspection pits have to be narrow enough to fit between the wheels of a vehicle yet wide enough for a technician to work within.
 Access to the pit is provided by stairs or steps.

 Falls into pits are common accidents in vehicle inspection bays.
 It is advised to place a net over unoccupied vehicle inspection pits to protect against falls.

-It is important that the pit is well ventilated to prevent fires and explosions from hazardous substances.
+It is important that the pit be well ventilated to prevent fires and explosions from hazardous substances.